Google Map

 Allergy shots are especially effective in children, because treatment has been proven to help prevent the development of new allergies and asthma.
 As many as 25% of allergic children may develop asthma as they get older if untreated.
 This observation is sometimes referred to as the "atopic march."
 Allergy shots are normally given to children 5 years or older, but may occasionally be given earlier.

-7. Where can I get allergy shots?
+8. Where can I get allergy shots?

-Allergy shots are normally prescribed by a board certified allergist, such as Dr. McEldowney.
+Allergy shots are normally provided by a board certified allergist, such as Dr. McEldowney.
 Allergy shots must be given under the supervision of a physician in a facility equipped and trained to identify and treat adverse reactions to allergy injections.
 For this reason, allergy injections are not administered at home.

-8. Are allergy shots safe?
+9. Are allergy shots safe?

-10. What is the process of allergy shots?
+11. What is the process of allergy shots?

 There are two major phases, including build up and maintenance.
 During the build up phase, the strength of the allergy vaccines is gradually increased by a fixed schedule to reach a target dose referred to as the maintenance dose.
 Shot are normally given 1 to 2 times per week initially.
 This duration is normally 3 to 6 months depending on how often shots are received.
 The maintenance phase is started after the target therapeutic dose is achieved.
 In our office, most patients are quickly converted to monthly shots.

-11. How long will it take to feel better on allergy shots?
+12. How long will it take to feel better on allergy shots?

 Some patients will notice an early improvement of symptoms within several weeks during the build up phase, but it may take as long as 6 to 12 months on the maintenance dose to see a significant improvement.
 The effectiveness of immunotherapy is related to the strength of allergy vaccines and the length of treatment.

-12. How long do I have to take shots?
+13. How long do I have to take shots?

 The standard duration of treatment is 3-5 years to receive maximum benefit.
 Most patients can be stopped at that time.
-Many people have lasting remission of allergy symptoms, but others may relapse after stopping allergy shots.
+Most people have lasting remission of allergy symptoms, but others may relapse after stopping allergy shots.
 The duration of therapy can vary from person to person and some individuals may need to stay on allergy shots longer than the usual duration.

-13. What happens if I don't get better on shots?
+14. What happens if I don't get better on shots?

 As stated previously, allergy shots are over 90% effective in reducing allergy symptoms.
 Most patients will improve clinically and decrease the need to take medication, however, not everybody will be able to stop taking all allergy medications.
 The effectiveness of immunotherapy should be evident after 1 year on maintenance dosing.
 If a patient has not seen improvement after this time, the individual's specific treatment should be reviewed to discuss possible reasons why the treatment failed and explore other treatment options.

-14. What are the reasons that allergy shots don't work?
+15. What are the reasons that allergy shots don't work?

 There are multiple reasons that allergy shots may not be as effective as they should.
 First, it is important to identify and treat all clinically relevant allergens the patient is exposed to.
 Second, it is necessary to use allergy vaccines in levels high enough to improve symptoms.
 Clinical studies provide us with specific dosing recommendations to be effective.
 Third, allergy vaccines have very specific mixing recommendations.
 If incompatible allergens are treated in the same vial, they can decrease the effective strength of the vaccine.
 Not following recommended guidelines for dosing and mixing will decrease the effect of treatment.
 Finally, allergy shots must be given long enough at therapeutic doses to be effective.
 As mentioned previously, it may take as long as 1 year on maintenance therapy to notice significant improvement in symptoms and medication use.

-15. How are specific allergens selected for allergy vaccines?
+16. How are specific allergens selected for allergy vaccines?

 Allergy shots should be completely individualized based on clinical history, allergen exposure, and allergy test results.
 A unique treatment mixture is then created for every individual.
 Allergy vaccines should be prescribed by a board certified allergist with specific training in formulating allergy vaccines.

-16. What is a board certified allergist?
+17. What is a board certified allergist?

 An allergist should be certified by the American Board of Allergy and Immunology which is the only allergy subspecialty board recognized by the American Board of Medical Specialties.
 This ensures that your physician has had at least 2-3 years of subspecialty fellowship training in an ACGME-accredited training program and has passed the board exam in Allergy and Immunology.
 Dr. McEldowney is board certified by both the American Board of Allergy & Immunology and the American Board of Internal Medicine.

-17. How do I check if an allergist is certified by the American Board of Allergy and Immunology?
+18. How do I check if an allergist is certified by the American Board of Allergy and Immunology?

 You may verify that a doctor is board certified at http://www.certificationmatters.org/is-your-doctor-board-certified.aspx or call toll-free 1-866-ASK-ABMS (275-2267).
 A short registration and log-on may be required for the website.
 You should verify specific certification from the American Board of Allergy & Immunology.
 Note, physicians may be board certified in other specialties (for example, pediatrics and internal medicine) and be considered "board certified"; however, this does not assure proper subspecialty certification specifically for Allergy and Immunology.